 #5) 3M Worktunes Connect + Gel Ear Cushions Hearing Protector

 The final option is 3M Worktunes with upgraded gel ear cushions.
 For people who prefer earmuffs or work in cooler climates, the comfort of the gel ear cushions is just about unbeatable.
 The gel cushions are both super-soft and conformable to fit all head and ear sizes.

-Like the standard 3M Connect model, you get Bluetooth audio with voice calls, clean design with no antenna or wires, voice assistance, and acceptable sound quality for music.
+Like the standard 3M Connect model, you get Bluetooth audio with voice calls, a clean design with no antenna or wires, voice assistance, and acceptable sound quality for music.
 A couple of additional features you might like are the headband cutouts for better comfort when worn with a hat, auto shut-off w/ low battery indicator, and an NRR of 23dB.

 The biggest drawback is the weight.
 Compared to the other two earmuffs in this guide, the gel ear cushions do cause these to weigh more.
-Additionally, depending on how you feel about the extra cost for the ear cushions, you might pefer the standard Connect model that’s more affordable.
+Additionally, depending on how you feel about the extra cost for the ear cushions, you might prefer the standard Connect model that’s more affordable.